IQSS/dataverse/doc/sphinx-guides/source/container/dev-usage.rst

 You have at least two options:

-1. Use plugins for different IDEs by Payara to ease the burden of redeploying an application during development to a running Payara application server.
+1. Use builtin features of IDEs or plugins for different IDEs by Payara to ease the burden of redeploying an application during development to a running Payara application server.
    Their guides contain `documentation on Payara IDE plugins <https://docs.payara.fish/community/docs/documentation/ecosystem/ecosystem.html>`_.
 2. Use a paid product like `JRebel <https://www.jrebel.com/>`_.

 The main difference between the first and the second option is support for hot deploys of non-class files plus limitations in what the JVM HotswapAgent can do for you.
 Find more `details in a blog article by JRebel <https://www.jrebel.com/blog/java-hotswap-guide>`_.

-When opting for Payara tools, please follow these steps:
+When opting for builtin features or Payara tools, please follow these steps:

 1. | Download the Payara appserver to your machine, unzip and note the location for later.
-   | - See this guide for which version, in doubt lookup using
+   | - See :ref:`payara` for which version or run the following command
    | ``mvn help:evaluate -Dexpression=payara.version -q -DforceStdout``
-   | - Can be downloaded from `Maven Central <https://mvnrepository.com/artifact/fish.payara.distributions/payara>`_.
+   | - To download, see :ref:`payara` or try `Maven Central <https://mvnrepository.com/artifact/fish.payara.distributions/payara>`_.

 2. Install Payara tools plugin in your IDE:

    .. tabs::
+     .. group-tab:: Netbeans

+       This step is not necessary for Netbeans.
+The feature is builtin.

      .. group-tab:: IntelliJ

        **Requires IntelliJ Ultimate!**
        (Note that `free educational licenses <https://www.jetbrains.com/community/education/>`_ are available)